DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 socially-specific nature of internet use means that it may never eventuate.
-And just as there is the potential to provide connectivity in the social world within which these communities operate, so there is potential for it to allow communities to retreat further from the government and NGO services, and from non-Indigenous workers who serve and assist Indigenous people through face-to-face encounters.
+And just as there is the potential to provide connectivity in the social world within which these communities operate, so there is potential for the internet to allow communities to retreat further from the government and NGO services, and from non-Indigenous workers who serve and assist Indigenous people through face-to-face encounters.